MithileshEN/Standard-Chartered/README.md

 Solution
 ## Admin side Dashboard

-  -**Process the cheque electronically**
+    -Process the cheque electronically
-  -**Automation of sign verification,MICR detection,pattern matching,OCR extraction,handwriting recognition,whitespace reduction**
+    -Automation of sign verification,MICR detection,pattern matching,OCR extraction,handwriting recognition,whitespace reduction
-  -**Stats on Total cheques processed and inward and outward pending cheques** -**View the online complaints filed by the bank customers** -**Reply/respond the actions to those complaints**
+    -Stats on Total cheques processed and inward and outward pending cheques -View the online complaints filed by the bank customers -Reply/respond the actions to those complaints
 ## Customer side interface
       -Process the cheque electronically from anywhere using the webapplication -Perform sign verification